-Background Information Project Name outh Battery Park City Resiliency Project Location South Battery Park City outh Battery Park City Type(s) Residential, Commercial, Community Facility Parkland, Open Space, and Natural Areas Tidal Wetland Restoration Critical Infrastructure or Facility Industrial Uses Over-water Structures Shoreline Structures Transportation Wastewater Treatment/Drainage Coastal Protection Description During Superstorm Sandy in 2012, coastal surge inundated Lower Manhattan on its western side through low elevation point near Pier A and in or adjacent to other parts of Battery Park City, damaging, destroying and/or negatively impacting significa components of Lower Manhattan's critical and civic infrastructure.
-In response to the devastating impact of Superstorm Sanc in Lower Manhattan and in anticipation of future severe storm activity related to global climate change, the SBPCR Project h been developed by the BPCA as an integrated coastal flood risk management project in Lower Manhattan.
-The SBPCR Project represents one of several projects within the overall Lower Manhattan Coastal Resiliency (LNCR) Master Plan Planned Completion Date 2024 Expected Project Lifespan
+Background Information Project Name South Battery Park City Resiliency Project Location South Battery Park City , Type(s) Residential, Commercial, Community Facility Parkland, Open Space, and Natural Areas Tidal Wetland Restoration Critical Infrastructure or Facility Industrial Uses Over-water Structures Shoreline Structures Transportation Wastewater Treatment/Drainage Coastal Protection Description near Pier A and in or ac components of Lower M in Lower Manhattan and been developed by the During Superstorm Sandy in 2012, coastal surge inundated Lower Manhattan on its western side through low elevation points near Pier A and in or adjacent to other parts of Battery Park City, damaging, destroying and/or negatively impacting significant components of Lower Manhattan's critical and civic infrastructure.
+In response to the devastating impact of Superstorm Sandy in Lower Manhattan and in anticipation of future severe storm activity related to global climate change, the SBPCR Project has been developed by the BPCA as an integrated coastal flood risk management project in Lower Manhattan.
+The SBPCR Project represents one of several projects within the overall Lower Manhattan Castal Resiliency (LMCR) Master Plan Planned Completion Date 2024 Expected Project Lifespan